Feature Image

 Program Description

 This is a field course designed to acquaint students with the process of operating a cruise ship with multiple international destinations.
-The course will take place on a Oasis-class ship of the Royal Caribbean Cruise Line, one of the largest ships in the industry.
-Oasis-class ships offer more services than most cruise ships and Royal Caribbean is considered to be one of the market leaders in terms of service quality.
+The course will take place on an Oasis-class ship of the Royal Caribbean Cruise Line, one of the largest ships in the industry.
+Oasis-class ships offer more services than most cruise ships, and Royal Caribbean is considered to be one of the market leaders in terms of service quality.
 Purpose of the Course: To provide students with basic knowledge necessary to work in the cruise line industry.
 Topics to be covered include: Who Cruises and Why, The Anatomy of a Cruise Ship, The Cruise Experience, Who's Who in Cruising, The Pre-, and Post-, and Off-Ship Cruise Experience, The Geography of Cruising, Profiling the Lines, Selling Cruises, and Cruise Marketing, Groups and Incentives.

 Location Description

-Students will gather in Miami, FL on Day One prior to boarding Royal Caribbean's Symphony of the Seas, on Day Two on an Eastern Caribbean cruise to CocoCay, Bahamas, San Juan, Puerto Rico and Phillipsburg, St. Maarten.
+Students will gather in Miami, FL on Day One prior to boarding Royal Caribbean's Symphony of the Seas, on Day Two on an Eastern Caribbean cruise to CocoCay, Bahamas, San Juan, Puerto Rico, and Phillipsburg, St. Maarten.

 Director